IDMNYU/CreativeCoding_LadyK_Fall_2022_Section_A/Syllabus.md

 • Work is still due on due dates, regardless of whether you are in class or not.

-• Contact me in advance if you will not be in class. ([Slack](https://creativecodin-3ss3589.slack.com/) DIRECT MESSAGE is preferred).
+• Contact me in advance if you will not be in class. ([Slack](https://creativecodin-cao5309.slack.com/) DIRECT MESSAGE is preferred).
 Demonstrate time management, communication and respect.

 • Be on time!
 Lateness will affect your grade.
 For every 15 minutes you are late, your participation grade drops.

 • Material missed is the responsibility of the student to make up.
 Consult the syllabus.
-Watch the videos from class, and those that were assigned.
-Consult Github for the demo code.
+Review the Calendar and the weekly breakout.
+Consult Slack for the demo code from class.
 Speak to other classmates in order to find out what was lectured and discussed.
 It is your responsibility to go over that material independently.
 Do these things first.
 It is your responsibility to contact me if you continue to have difficulty with the information.

 • If you have some extenuating need to be outside of class (special doctor's appointment, religious observations, medical issues, etc etc), please contact Deanna Rayment at (deanna.rayment@nyu.edu, 646.997.3046).
 They are the Coordinator of Student Advocacy and Compliance.
 They are there to support you.
+They will communicate with me, as to whether or not your absence is excused.
+Otherwise, assignments will be counted as late.
+Regardless of whether or not your absence is excused, you are responsible for the content you've missed.
+Extensions may be granted for excused absenses.

 ## Contacting Me
-[Slack](https://creativecodin-3ss3589.slack.com/) DIRECT MESSAGE is the preferred initial contact.
+[Slack](https://creativecodin-cao5309.slack.com/) DIRECT MESSAGE is the preferred initial contact.
 Otherwise you may email me (katherine.bennett@nyu.edu), most especially if it is time urgent/sensitive.
 Direct message is suitable for short questions (to answers that cannot be found in the syllabus), to set up appointments, or to notify me about being late or absent. *If it's something time sensitive, do email me.*

 For matters longer than 5 sentences, please direct message me to make an appointment.
 This is the proper way to address longer questions, issues, to ask me about an assignment, review a grade you received, or to discuss other matters.
 If you send me a super long message, I am simply going to respond by asking you to meet with me synchronously to resolve the matter.
 I will not resolve matters asynchronously.
 Period.